rnett/krosstalk/README.md

 Any common source set defining an `expect` Krosstalk object will need to depend on the common artifact.
 The client and server artifacts will generally be inherited from plugins.

+The Krosstalk compiler plugin will automatically not apply to source sets that don't include `com.rnett.krosstalk.
+Krosstalk` as an accessible class (i.e. if you don't depend on any Krosstalk artifacts).

 ### Plugins ([Docs](https://rnett.github.io/krosstalk/release/plugins/index.html))

 [Snapshot Docs](https://rnett.github.io/krosstalk/snapshot/plugins/index.html)